geeksblabla/geeksblabla.com/blablas/ep155/index.md

 featured: false
 ---

-In This Episode we discuss the Moroccan IT student's life, How to make the most of your academic years, and how to prepare for the job market.
+In This episode, we discuss the Moroccan IT student's life, How to make the most of your academic years, and how to prepare for the job market.

 ## Guests